 While Google Ads creates data segments that include your website visitors, you may want to create your own segments that are customized to your website and audience.
-This article contains instructions to help you create rules based on your website's visitors or their activity on a page.
+This article contains instructions to help you create actions and action rules based on your website's visitors or their activity on a page.

 Before you begin

 New to targeting?
-Read more about setting up your data segments.
+Review more information about setting up your data segments.
 If you aren't familiar with your website's code, consider working with a developer or someone who has a technical background.

-- Follow steps 1-8 in the instructions section of Create a data segment for your website visitors.
+- Follow steps 1–7 in the instructions section of Create an audience segment that includes your website visitors.

-- In the dialog that opens, add all the conditions that a single page needs to match.
-To add multiple conditions, click the "+" button to the side of a condition.
+- In the dialog that opens, add all the actions, rules, and conditions that a visitor needs to match.
+You can base these on a single action, multiple actions, and excluded actions.

-- Select an option, such as "contains," "equals," or "starts with" from the second drop-down menu.
-Type in the value.
-Values can be words, a number, or a date, depending on the type of segment you're creating.
+- Enter the value for the parameter such as words, a number, or a date, depending on the type of segment you're creating.

 - Click Done.

-You can create rules for people who viewed a specific page, for example your homepage, conversion page, or other specific pages.
+You can create action rules for people who viewed a specific page, for example your homepage, conversion page, or other specific pages.

 You can create more sophisticated data segments using custom parameters in your dynamic remarketing tag.

-Parameters names and values are not case sensitive.
-If a parameter shows up more than once in the drop down menu, you only need to select one.
-For example, "firstname" and "FirstName" function the same, so you would only need to make a parameter using one spelling.
+Parameter names and values aren't case sensitive.
+If a parameter shows up more than once in the drop-down menu, you only need to select one.
+For example, "firstname" and "FirstName" function the same, so you'd only need to make a parameter using one spelling.

 Your event snippet can pass to Google Ads the value of a viewed product (the custom parameter in this example would be "value").
-From that information, you could create segments of people who viewed products with a price of less than $100, $100-$500, and $500+.
+From that information, you could create segments of people who viewed products with a price of less than $100 USD, $100-$500 USD, and more than $500+ USD.

-You can create segments to reach people based on the URL they were on before they came to your website by adding an action with an action rule that has the parameter "Referrer URL contains."
+You can create segments to reach people based on the URL they visited before they came to your website by adding an action with an action rule that has the parameter "Referrer URL contains".

-To create a segment of visitors who accessed your website from Google's search results, you can create the rule "Referrer URL contains www.google.com.
+To create a segment of visitors who accessed your website from Google's search results, you can create an action with the action rule "Referrer URL contains www.google.com".

-Rather than enter the full URL to create a rule, you can enter key parts of it.
+Rather than enter the full URL to create an action rule, you can enter key parts of it.

 An airline wants to create a segment of visitors to their flights pages and all sub-URLs, including visitors to pages about Washington.

-If your websites uses non-descriptive URLs, usually you can't use this type of URL to create data segments; you can use custom parameters instead.
+If your website uses non-descriptive URLs, usually you need to use custom parameters to create data segments instead of URLs.
 However, there are some non-descriptive URLs that you can use to create segments.
 For example, if you use IDs to identify a category or product you can use the IDs to create segments.

-If your homepage URL is structured like "www.example-site.com/index.html," type the homepage URL in the text box.
-If your site doesn't use "index.html," you need to use rules.
-You might want to use "contains" instead of "equals" when you create your segment.
-If you use "equals," the page URL needs to match exactly what you enter, and the URL may or may not include "www" or "https."
+If your homepage URL is structured like "www.example-site.com/index.html", type the homepage URL in the text box.
+If your site doesn't use "index.html", you need to use action rules.
+You might want to use "contains" instead of "equals" when you create your action rule.
+If you use "equals", the page URL needs to match exactly what you enter, and the URL may or may not include "www" or "https".